dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 find_* uses the c_dict directory templates and then queries the file system to find the files you are looking for uses c_dict dictionary items [FCST/OBS]_FILE_WINDOW_[BEGIN/END], [FCST/OBS]_INPUT_[DIR/TEMPLATE], etc.
 If [FCST/OBS]_FILE_WINDOW_[BEGIN/END] are non-zero, these functions will list all files under [FCST/OBS]_INPUT_DIR and use [FCST/OBS]_INPUT_TEMPLATE to extract out time information from each file to determine which files within the file window range should be used.
 Some tools allow multiple files to be selected.
 If a tool does not allow multiple files, the file closest to the valid time is returned.
 If multiple files are the same distance from the valid time, the first file that was found is used.
+If a wrapper can read in multiple files, the c_dict item 'ALLOW_MULTIPLE_FILES' should be set to True.

 StringSub class
 ---------------